 8. Peel and slice the garlic and add to the pan along with the fennel seeds and tomato puree.
 Stir and cook for two minutes.

 9. Add the wine and bubble on high for a minute.
 Then add the canned tomatoes and water to almost cover the vegetables, some of the veg should still poke out.
 Place a lid on the pan.
 If you don’t have a big enough lid put a baking tray or cookie sheet over the pan to cover it.
 Once the stew is simmering, cook for 30 minutes, or until the potatoes are soft.

 10. Once the potatoes are soft, taste the stew and add extra salt and pepper as needed.
 If it is watery, take the lid off and bubble until the liquid is reduced.
 Add red wine vinegar, starting with a teaspoon and adding more gradually until the tomato flavour tastes fresh and bright.
 At this stage the stew can sit for a few hours in the the pan.
 Or it can be chilled and kept in the fridge for 4 days, or frozen.
 If you are saving it for later, be sure to bring it to a simmer before adding fish at the next stage.

 11. Chop the fish into thumb sized chunks and gently push them into the stew.
 Pop the lid back on and cook for around 5 minutes on a low heat, check after 3 minutes to see if the fish has turned opaque and flakes easily.
 Once it starts to flake, turn the heat off.

-12. Cover the surface of the stew with the juice and zest of a lemon and a handful of basil leaves, or the fennel fronds.
+12. Cover the surface of the fish stew with the juice and zest of a lemon and a handful of basil leaves, or the fennel fronds.
 Serve with lemon wedges, crusty bread, a green salad or steamed spinach.
 I like a scattering of chili flakes and a blob of good mayo on top.
 You might as well have the rest of that bottle of wine with it too.